We believe in care, compassion and dignity for all who walk through our doors.

 More FAQs about Shanty Creek

-Shanty Creek welcomes Aboriginal and Torres Strait Islander people aged 18 and over.
+Shanty Creek prioritise Aboriginal and Torres Strait Islander people (ATSI) aged 18 and over.
+We also welcome non ATSI residents.

 Our rehabilitation program guides people along a personal journey that leads to greater wellbeing.
 Up to 30 residents can live-in and stay at Shanty Creek at a time.
 The program, which is dedicated to acceptance, compassion, respect and trust, includes: